 Coming back to the starting point, equipping workwear with sensors gives interesting insights into the use of specific piece of apparel of equipment.
 This could be useful for both the workwear brand, its customer company, and an individual employee.

-Do you have a concrete need in your company that could be solved with smart workwear?
-Don’t hesitate to get in touch with the Movesense team via email@example.com.
+Do you have a concrete need in your company that could be solved with smart clothing?
+Don’t hesitate to get in touch with the Movesense team via firstname.lastname@example.org or by filling a contact request.
 We have a network of partners who can help you with the project – both workwear brands and software experts.

 The Movesense platform enables fast prototyping and concept testing in the field without an expensive development project.
 This allows agile iteration of the concept and efficient improvement of the user benefits before an actual product decision.